amardeep2006/cibseven-springboot-okta-oidc-sso/ReadMe.md

 # cibseven okta example
-This has cibseven webapp and engine rest with okta sso.
-It also has legacy camunda app secured via okta sso.
+This example has cibseven webapps secured via okta ssso (OIDC - Authorization code flow) and engine rest via Client credentials flow.
+It also has legacy camunda apps that are secured via okta sso (Auth code flow).

 Things to make sure in Okta app registration: